 - Do not use disinfectant, detergent, oil-based products or talcum powder to keep it clean, as these products can damage it.

-- Your cap may become discoloured over time but this does not make it less effective.
+- Your cap may become discoloured over time, but this does not make it less effective.

 - Always check your cap for any signs of damage before using it.

 You can visit your GP or nurse when you want to replace your cap.
 Most women can use the same cap for a year before they need to replace it.
-You may need to get a different size cap if you gain or lose more than 3kg (7lb) in weight, or if you have a baby, miscarriage or abortion.
+You may need to get a different sized cap if you gain or lose more than 3kg (7lb) in weight, or if you have a baby, miscarriage or abortion.

 Who can use the cap

-- if you are not comfortable touching your vagina
+- are not comfortable touching your vagina

 A cap may be less effective if: